lude-bri/ft_printf_42_LP/README.md

 Printf is a standard function in many libraries that simply does formatted printing of text.

-As defined in the GNU.org, printf prints the format string, interpreting ‘%’ directives and ‘\’ escapes to format numeric and string arguments in a way that is mostly similar to the C ‘printf’ function.
+As defined in the GNU.org, printf prints the format string, interpreting `%` directives and `\` escapes to format numeric and string arguments in a way that is mostly similar to the C `printf` function.

 In C, printf is a standard library function that formats text and writes it to standard output.
 The name, printf is short for print formatted where print refers to output to a printer although the functions are not limited to printer output.

 # 2. Context of Printf